bridrod/Nagios/check-vsphere-lun-multipath-README.md

 ## How it works
 It uses ESXCLI from VMware vSphere Perl SDK, to pull information related to disks found and check multipath policy set.

+If a CRITICAL alert is given, you will need to investigate the multipath setting coming from the host/array reporting the issue.
+Remember, multipathing is done per datastore, per host.
+So, once you know the array and the host in question, then it will be easier to pinpoint the datastore with wrong multipathing.

 ## Requirements
 VMware vSphere Perl SDK.
 Tested with v5.5.0 through v6.7.0;